gevent/gevent/doc/gevent.ssl.rst

    ``gevent.ssl``, and *not* from their implementation modules.
    Their organization is an implementation detail that may change at any time.

+.. class:: SSLObject

+    The gevent-cooperative SSL object.
+See the version-specific documentation for details.

 .. toctree::